HCL-Cloud-Native-Labs/cfmr-sigstore/README.md

 # cfmr-sigstore
-Repo for storing signature of cfmr operator signed image
+Repo for storing signatures of cfmr operator signed image